stasquatch/stasquatch/README.md

 🐕 I have a dog named Noodle and I won't hesitate to share pics

-👽 I like hearing about ghosts, serial killers, cults, bigfoot, aliens, etc, and can talk about bigfoot theories
+👽 I like hearing about ghosts, bigfoot, aliens, etc.

 🐴 I'm a horse girl; I've ridden on and off for ~13 years